African Music Culture

 Fela Kuti’s Musical Relevance

-His music is as relevant today as it was when he first recorded it.
+A big part of Fela Kuti legacy is that his music is as relevant today as it was when he first recorded it.
 Since the death of Fela, his profile has continued to be popular worldwide.
 Hardly a month goes by without new re-releases of his music.
 Last month saw another box set produced and selected by Brian Eno.
 Brian is a musical pioneer and the producer of U2, Coldplay and Talking Heads.

+Fela’s political message was always front and centre.
+He was also a proponent of pan-Africanism, and his music often addressed social issues beyond Nigeria’s borders.
 In his later years, Fela became something of a martyr for the cause of human rights.
 The military arrested and beat him many times, and his compound was raided and destroyed frequently.
 But he never backed down from his beliefs, even when it cost him his freedom.

 Fela Kuti’s Children Continuing His Musical Legacy